DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/VERCEL_DEPLOYMENT.md

 ## ✅ Vercel-Ready Configuration

-Your VoiceFinance app is now configured for seamless Vercel deployment!
+Your FinSay app is now configured for seamless Vercel deployment!

 ### 🔧 Changes Made for Vercel Compatibility